Mishqutin/syf_plaster/README.md

 ## Ignore everything down there

 I EAT DUST.
 I EAT DUST.
 JUST LIKE I ATE MY BANANAS.
 I EAT DUST.
+ONLY TO FULFIL MY GREATEST DESIRES.
+I EAT DUST.
+I EAT DUST.
+ONLY THE WISEST WILL ARISE.
+WE ARE DOOMED IN OUR LIGHTS.
+I AM FUCKED UP I JUST MADE UP ALL THIS shit up here im sorry.